Code of Conduct

 All National Centre users are asked to take responsibility for the cleanliness, tidiness and care of the equipment and studio spaces, changing rooms and other facilities.

-Please always report any concerns that may arise about the safety of teaching, equipment or facilities etc by filling in a comment card.
-These are available from reception.
-Feedback will help us to improve and to identify priority areas for development.
-Ensure any urgent issues are reported immediately to a duty manager.
+Please always report any concerns that may arise about the safety of teaching, equipment or facilities to a member of staff.
+Feedback will help us to improve and identify priority areas for development.
+Please ensure any urgent issues are reported immediately to a duty manager.

 Discrimination towards users or staff members will not be tolerated and may lead to disciplinary action as outlined below.